bluesillybeard/Pinc2/readme.md

     - Zig's cross-compiler thing for clang
         - This is ultimately clang, however it does some extra work to get libc and platform libraries/headers working nicely
     - musl maybe??
-- add debug print callback with proper formatting (that isn't just a copy of libc's formatting)
+- add debug print system with proper formatting (that isn't just a copy of libc's formatting)
 - expose (most of) platform.h so users can write code that is just as portable as Pinc itself while not giving up features that libc doesn't have
 - Add options / code / auto detection for where libraries come from
     - This is a requirement for supporting platforms without dynamic linking (such as the web)